 Be near Bank Station, St Paul's or Fleet Street in good time for an 11am start on Saturday 11th November, or head to the Embankment and Victoria from 1:10pm onwards for the return.

 The Lord Mayor's Show is much longer than its route and it moves all the time, so it can be quite hard to answer apparently simple questions like 'where is the Show' and 'what time?'
 It all depends where you stand.

 The procession travels from Mansion House to the Royal Courts by way of St Paul's, Cheapside and Fleet Street.
 It returns up the Embankment and Victoria Street.
 See our handy one page map for details.

 This is also a bit of a long story, but these days it is always the second Saturday in November.
 This is often but not necessarily the day before Remembrance Sunday.
-This year it is Saturday 12th November.

 The procession sets off from Mansion House at 11am, when the bands of the Scots and Welsh Guards turn the corner from Princes Street to march past the new Lord Mayor on the balcony, the BBC cameras overhead and the very busy crowd all around Bank junction.
 If you want to watch from here, be early.